noc-lab/drl_cox/README.md

 - sklearn

 ### Usage
-To run the model with WHAS500, use the following command:
+To run the model with WHAS500 dataset, use the following command:

 `python eval.py`